Sonoran-Software/Sonoran-Store-Docs/five-bundle.md

 ## Where can I find vehicle livery/lighting/texture templates?
 For templates available you will find a `Templates` folder in the keymaster resource download.
 If there is not a template for your desired vehicle, there is not one available for that vehicle at this time.
 All Redneck Mods vehicles have been updated on `January 10th, 2023` to have the complete list of available templates.

-## Are Redneck Mods Developer Assets Included in Five Bundle?
+## Are Redneck Mods Developer Assets/Liveries Included in Five Bundle?
 Not currently, no. These are not considered FiveM™ specific assets and are not distributed via the CFX.re Keymaster/Escrow system.
 These assets may be purchased individually at [redneckmods.com](https://www.redneckmods.com/category/dev-assets).

 ## Cancelations and Refunds